After you order a long-term measurement, an account is created for you within 1-2 days.

 A second email is then sent so you can confirm your address.
 Once confirmed, you can sign in with your email address and the password you chose.

 After signing in you land on the My Profile page.
-Under Measurements you will see your personal measurement campaigns (if data is already available).

 This page shows your address details and the following buttons: